att-circ-contrl/exp-utils/README.md

 ## Sample Code

-Sample code project folders are as follows:
+Sample code suitable for reference use is in the following folders:

+* `ft-demo` --
+Sample code for using Field Trip with our lab's datasets (including time alignment and USE integration).
+This version was made as simple as possible, and is intended as a starting point for analysis projects.

+Test code that may be useful as auxiliary sample code is in the following
+folders:

 * `evcode-align` --
-Sample code for reading event codes from a dataset, performing time alignment between the ephys recorder, the USE computer, and the SynchBox, and reporting time alignment precision statistics.
+Test code for reading event codes from a dataset, performing time alignment between the ephys recorder, the USE computer, and the SynchBox, and reporting time alignment precision statistics.
 * `ft-test` --
 Test scripts, sample code, and documentation for using Field Trip with our lab's datasets (including time alignment and USE integration).
+This version is big and complicated and tests a large number of features.
 * `sanity-tool` --
 A quick and dirty script for running sanity checks on dataset folders.
 This looks for obvious artifacts in the data.